 The Denver Steak is a hidden gem, and one that very few butcher shops carry.
 We love this beautifully marbled cut because it is as versatile as it is delicious.
 Our preferred cooking method is to sous vide, then char it on the grill.
 You can also braise it like short ribs, or sear it in a hot cast iron pan.
 Regardless of the preparation method, you're in for dry aged meaty goodness.
 For a smaller, faster cooking option, try the Petite Denver.

 Other Awesome Cuts

-The Denver Steak comes from a large muscle below the Chuck Eye in the beef’s shoulder.
+The Denver Steak comes from a section of the beef's shoulder called the chuck flap.
 While out on pasture, the shoulder gets quite the workout, so Denver Steaks have an extra deep beef flavor.
 Our expert butchers use a method called "seam butchery" to meticulously extract these delicious steaks.
 It takes a lot of extra time and skill but is well worth it.